 To add our frame to your profile picture:

-We’re hosting our International Science Conference ‘Cancer in Children and Young People International Scientific and Medical Conference 2018’ in London on 12th – 14th September.
-The Conference will bring together leading research scientists from across the world to discuss advances in Precision Medicine and how it can be used to treat children and young people with cancer.
+We hosted our International Science Conference ‘Cancer in Children and Young People International Scientific and Medical Conference 2018’ in London on 12th – 14th September.
+The Conference brought together leading research scientists from across the world to discuss advances in Precision Medicine and how it can be used to treat children and young people with cancer.

 Childhood Cancer Awareness Month is one of the busiest times of the year for us, with plenty of events taking place all in aid of supporting those affected by childhood cancer.
 Please see below the events that we’re involved in this September and find out more about how you can support Children with Cancer UK.